 Rage, denial, suffering, that is all part of a relationship.
-You need to be by the side of the one you love in his darkest time and (also) be supportive, even when you feel like raging yourself.
+You need to be by the side of the one you loved on in his darkest time and (also) be supportive, even when you feel like raging yourself.
 Losing someone, losing a job or even a company, living on one’s salary, dealing with the money problem, this can all be accepted, but dealing with one’s emotions it’s a whole different story.

 I can be supportive and understand anything, as long as it is spoken, but when there is nothing said, that’s just killing me softly.
 I have been through hell when I lost a parent, I can walk with anyone through there, but I first want to know if they are looking for company.
 The unknown enemy is the hardest one to face, but when you manage to break through, and finally put a face to it, you can create a strategy.

 Over the last few weeks, I came across some walls that are difficult to pass.
 When it comes to communication humans are very different.
 At the first glance, you would say that it is divided between sexes, but it’s not.
 One might like to talk about what is happening to him/her (especially if him/her is extroverted), others will prefer to make peace with his thoughts on his own (introverted behavior).
 Having the idea that you are being left out of what is happening to your significant other is more damaging than it looks at the first glance.